BhathiyaPrasad/freecodecamp-js-tutorial/readme.md

                             let result1 = '';
                             let result2 = '';

-Created following variables in empthy to stores data from algorhytm
+Created following variables in empthy to stores data from Algorhythm